 Exactly what was this “thing” we were asking for?
 We were lobbying our representatives to support a bill that was being brought to the floor that afternoon.
 This bill is to approve funding for a pilot program to educate the population about the warning signs of Alzheimer's.
 Additionally, this funding will also help achieve early diagnosis of the disease.

 Alzheimer’s is the 3rd leading cause of death in seniors in my home state of California.
-Estimates from the Alzheimer’s Association state, quite conservatively, that the average cost of care for seniors living with Alzheimer’s, is $341,840.
+Estimates from the Alzheimer's Association state, quite conservatively, that the average cost of care for seniors living with Alzheimer's, is $341,840.
 That’s a really low figure, especially in California.
-Additionally, costs to tax payers and the state are astronomical.
+Additionally, costs to taxpayers and the state are astronomical.

-Diagnosis by a clinician happens with only 45% of people affected with this disease, Many people will not understand what’s wrong with them and end up in the emergency room.
+Diagnosis by a clinician happens in only 45% of people affected with this disease.
+Many people will not understand what’s wrong with them and end up in the emergency room.
 We know that emergency rooms are the most expensive place to receive health care.
-Understanding that many people living with Alzheimer’s end up in an emergency room unnecessarily is the reason for the push for early diagnosis.
+Understanding that many people living with Alzheimer's end up in an emergency room unnecessarily is the reason for the push for early diagnosis.

 Introducing the CDCs Healthy Brain Initiative

 At the end of the federal congressional budgetary year, the Center for Disease Control came out with a healthy brain initiative.
 This initiative is a roadmap for local county health departments to roll out an early diagnosis campaign.
 This campaign would help improve patient outcomes and reduce costs.